Announcing Semantic Kernel integration with Azure Cognitive Search

 Image skpatternlarge

 2. Managed Service on Azure: Say goodbye to spinning up VMs and storing your data outside Azure.
-With Azure Cognitive Search, everything is managed within the platform on multiple Azure regions with high availability and low latency.
+With Azure AI Search, everything is managed within the platform on multiple Azure regions with high availability and low latency.
 This simplifies your search implementation and reduces overall complexity.

 3. Bring Your Own Embedding Vectors: Developers can now integrate their own embedding vectors, e.g. generated by OpenAI, for an even more precise similarity search using cosine similarity.
 This allows for more accurate and efficient search experiences within the Semantic Kernel framework, and it’s particularly useful for grounding AI responses with relevant information, enhancing the overall value of AI-generated content.